-In China, the authorities raised storm alerts to “red”, which is the top level on the four-tier warning system.
+In China, the authorities raised storm alerts to “red”, the top-level on the four-tier warning system.
 More than 2.5 million were evacuated in Guangdong and on Hainan island.

 With maximum sustained winds of up to 240km/h (149mph) near its centre, this put it on par with a Category 5 hurricane, the highest on the Saffir-Simpson wind scale for tropical cyclones in the western hemisphere.
 With a massive rain band 900km wide, combined with seasonal monsoon rains, the storm brought heavy rains that led to flash floods and landslides.
 At least 95 people died as the result of the storm in the Philipines.

-Dozens of people were buried alive, and at least 22 died after a landslide engulfed two villages in the Philippines, triggered by the extreme weather conditions in the aftermath of Typhoon Mangkhut.
+Dozens of people were buried alive.
+At least 22 died after a landslide engulfed two villages in the Philippines, triggered by the extreme weather conditions in the aftermath of Typhoon Mangkhut.
 At least 30 houses were crushed under earth and rubble when a hillside collapsed in Naga, Cebu province.
 33 miners were confirmed dead and at least 29 missing after a landslide hit a mining site in Itogon in Benguet province, according to local reports.
 Trapped survivors sent texts for help.

-At least six people died in China as the result of the typhoon.
+At least six people died in China as a result of the typhoon.

 A storm surge struck the southern coast of China.

-There is concern over the economic cost of the typhoon, which has caused extensive damage to farmland in Cagayan, a key agricultural province in the Philipines.
+There is concern over the typhoon’s economic cost, which has caused extensive damage to farmland in Cagayan, a key agricultural province in the Philipines.
 Francis Tolentino, a political adviser to President Rodrigo Duterte, told the BBC that he estimated only a fifth of produce there had been harvested in advance – threatening staples like rice and corn.

-In Hong Kong, the total economic losses in the province exceeded ¥4.2 billion (£464 million).
+In Hong Kong, the province’s total economic losses exceeded ¥4.2 billion (£464 million).
 The entire financial losses across China are estimated at ¥5.3 billion (£586 million)

-A range of charitable organisations established campaigns to raise funds to support those affected by the Typhoon Mangkhut including World Vision and Global Giving.
+A range of charitable organisations established campaigns to raise funds to support those affected by Typhoon Mangkhut, including World Vision and Global Giving.

 In the Philipines, provincial and municipal authorities led disaster response and relief efforts with the support of the Department of Social Welfare and Development (DSWD) field offices and the Philippine Red Cross.